If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 4. Ailments Or Dental Disease

-Whilst the reasons for a Maine Coon cat tongue sticking out is usually not alarming, there might be medical reasons for this habit that demand further investigation.
+Whilst the reasons for a Maine Coon cat tongue sticking out are usually not alarming, there might be medical reasons for this habit that demand further investigation.

 Make sure you check your Maine Coon for these health issues: